Medhanshug99/3D_Box_Background/README.md

 **3D Boxes Background** is a simple and visually appealing web project that creates a dynamic 3D box grid animation.
 When you click the **Magic Button**, the boxes rotate together to form a hypnotic 3D effect, giving the illusion of depth and motion.
 It’s a fun, lightweight experiment in CSS 3D transformations and JavaScript interactions.

 ## Live Preview
-Check out the live demo hosted on Vercel:
+Check out the live demo : https://3dboxbackgroundtrick.vercel.app/
- [3D Boxes Background Live]--(https://3dboxbackgroundtrick.vercel.app/)

 ## Features
 - Interactive 3D rotating box background